-I don’t believe that you could write an landing page, and advertisement, or even consider offering people something without spending some serious time thinking about who you are offering your products or services to.
+I don’t believe that you could write a landing page, an advertisement, or even consider offering people something without spending some serious time thinking about who you are offering your products or services.
 Or at least do a decent job of creating such an offer.
-Having some software that can tell you a number of topically related terms to the words in your content might help make it easier for a search engine to find and understand your pages.
+Having some software that can tell you several topically related terms to the words in your content might help make it easier for a search engine to find and understand your pages.

 It’s unlikely that a search engine will laugh at any jokes that the semantic software might insert on the page (OK, it probably won’t have any jokes).

-Semantic Software may do a great job of describing words and phrases that should ideally be on a page written for a specific industry, and could potentially cause more people to visit a page or a site because it’s using the right words to help people get to that page.
+Semantic Software may do a great job of describing words and phrases that should ideally be on a page written for a specific industry and potentially cause more people to visit a page or a site because it’s using the right words to help people get to that page.